fhinkel/blog/source/_posts/How-I-learned-to-love-the-terminal.md

   - linux
 ---

 *An introduction to the command line.*

+Knowing your way around the commnand line has many benefits.
+With a bit of practice, you can accomplish many tasks much faster on the command line than using any other tool.

-it's almost always available (unlike some GUI tools that must be installed); some people have to reduce their mouse use for ergo reasons; you can save frequently-used commands as aliases and save time; your bash history will save your bacon at least once when you forget how to do something (but watch out, if you have cleartext creds -- like making curl requests w/API keys or connecting to dbs w/ --password, those will be in your history ...)
+The command line is almost always available, unlike some GUI tools that must be installed.
+You can save frequently-used commands as aliases and save time.
+Your bash history will save your bacon at least once when you forget how to do something.
+When you ssh into a remote machine, such as your work station or a virtual machine in the cloud, you can use the command line instead of a slow GUI.

-Are you unfamiliar with the command line?
-Here are some tips that'll make working in the terminal much easier.
+Here are some tips that'll make working on the command line much easier.

 ## Shortcuts instead of typing full commands